InfiniteRasa/Rasa.NET/docs/setup.md

 - Download [Git](https://git-scm.com/downloads)
 - Run the installer.
 If you're not sure of what options to select, choose the defaults

-## Download and install Tabula Rasa
+## Download and install the game
-You'll need the Tabula Rasa game client.
+You'll need the game client.
 Below is the demo version which was made freely available.

 - [Download and install the demo game client](http://infiniterasa.org/tools/tabularasa_demo.exe).
 - Create a shortcut to the game client on the desktop.
 You'll need to find the executable in the path where you installed the game. i.e. `C:\ProgramFiles (x86)\TabulaRasa\NCSoft\TabulaRasa\tabula_rasa.exe`